JnyJny/JnyJny.github.io/content/2018/10/06/howto-c-like-me.md

 title: How To Write a C Program Like Me
-date: 2018-10-06
 author: ejo
-slug: 2018-10-06-howto-c-like-me
 summary: Learn how to write a good C main function.
 category: HowTo
 tags: C, programming, style
+date: 2018-10-06

 ### **C is Dumb**

 I know, Python and Javascript are what the kids are writing all their crazy 'apps' with these days.
-But don't be so quick to dismiss C, also known by many as 'the portable assembler'.
+But don't be so quick to dismiss C, it's a capable and concise language that has a lot to offer.
 If you need speed, writing in C could be your answer.
 If you are looking for job security and the opportunity to learn how to hunt down null pointer dereferences, C could also be your answer!
 In this article, I'll explain how to structure a C file and write a C main function that handles command-line arguments like a champ.

 **Me**: a crusty UNIX system programmer.<br>
 **You**: someone with an editor, a C compiler and some time to kill.